jemikanegara/JawabX-API/README.md

 ## TO DO

-1. Update Parents Ref After Update
+1. Update Parents Ref After Delete
 2. Fixing Mongo Schema